Quality And Acceptance Standards For Conventional Injection Molded Parts

 Flashing

-There should be no flashing on any trumpet holes, buttonholes, switch holes, and all mating holes for moving parts.
-Hidden column positions and structural flashings should not affect assembly or functionality.
+There should be no flashing on speaker grilles, buttonholes, switch holes, and all mating holes for moving parts.
+Flash on hidden bosses and internal structural components should not affect assembly or functionality.
 External and potentially exposed areas that affect safety must be smooth to the touch and not cause scratching.

 Deformation

-The deformation of the base shell supported on a platform should not exceed 0.3mm, and the deformation of the matching face shell also should not exceed 0.3mm.
+The warpage of the bottom housing when resting on a flat surface should not exceed 0.3mm, and the deformation of top housing also should not exceed 0.3mm.
 Deformations in other plastic parts are acceptable as long as they do not affect the assembly or functionality.

 Dimensions